brucefan1983/NEP_CPU/README.md

   * Cu atoms to type 2
   * Ni atoms to type 3
   * P atoms to type 4
+Some atom types can be missing in the simulated system.
+For example you can use the above NEP model to simulate a CuNi binary alloy.
+It is important to make sure to still set Cu atoms to type 2 and Ni atoms to type 3.
+In this case, atom types 1 and 4 are missing.

+* Currently NEP cannot be hybridized with other potentials in LAMMPS.

 * If you want to calculate the heat current correctly, use the following command to get the 9-component per-atom virial:
   ```shell